 After two POWs planned to escape and were caught, machine guns were set up around the perimeter of the POW compound.
 The POWs also were put into Blood Brother groups.
 Two other POWs did escape but the Japanese did not kill the other eight men in their group.
 They put them on hard labor and cut their rations.

-It appears James became sick and was sent to Cabanatuan and admitted to the hospital on March 16, 1943, assigned to Ward 4, and again tested positive for entamoeba histolytica which causes amebic dysentery.
-He may not have been discharged because on March 27, he was again tested for entamoeba histolytica and again tested positive.
+It appears James became sick and was sent to Cabanatuan and admitted to the hospital on March 16th and assigned to Ward 4.
+He again tested positive for entamoeba histolytica which causes amebic dysentery and identified as a carrier.
+It appears that he may not have been discharged from the hospital because, on March 27th, he was again tested for entamoeba histolytica and again tested positive.
+Another record from May 1st shows that he was still a patient in Ward 4 on that date.
+He was finally discharged on June 23rd.

 It appears that after he was discharged he was sent to Clark Field as a replacement.
 Many of the POWs sent there believed it was the best work detail in the Philippines.
 When they arrived, they were put into barracks that had been constructed for the Philippine Scouts.
 In the barracks, each POW had a bunk.
 The POWs were divided into 8 to 10 men squads to work, but they did not start working for three days.
 During this time they cleaned up the junk around the airfield that had been left from the fighting.
 While they were cleaning the grounds, they found mattresses and blankets that they were allowed to put on their bunks.
 Every POW had a mattress and blanket.
 There were also washrooms with toilets and sinks and running cold water.